smetj/metricfactory/README.rst

 more Wishbone IOmodules which allows you to accept and submit the metrics outside of the framework.

-Using a bootstrap file you can start a Metricfactory server from commandline.
+Using a bootstrap file you select and connect different modules into an event pipeline and start a Metricfactory server from commandline.

 Installation